escherstair/torizon-deb-ci/README.md

 Default `""`.

 ## `extra-packages`
 Extra packages to be installed in the build environment.
+Space-separated list of packages.

 Default `""`.